acollign/netrunner-wiki/Tests.md

 If you want to get fancy with it, [lein-test-refresh][lein-test-refresh] will automatically rerun the entire testing suite or only changed tests (as determined by the `:test-refresh` map you have in your profiles.clj).
-Word of warning, if you change a non-test file, you have to restart test-refresh; but as long as you're only writing tests, it'll work as expected.
+Word of warning, if you change a non-test or a non-card file, you have to restart test-refresh; but as long as you're only writing tests, it'll work as expected.

 [lein-test-refresh]: https://github.com/jakemcc/lein-test-refresh